mrrosales1/am207_2018fall/wiki/Divergence.md

 Then one can write:

-$$\kld(p, q) = H(p,q) - H(p) $$
+$$D_{KL}(p, q) = H(p,q) - H(p) $$

 So one can think of the KL-Divergence as the additional entropy introduced by using $q$ instead of $p$.

-Notice that $H(p,q)$ and $\kld(p, q)$ is not symmetric.
+Notice that $H(p,q)$ and $D_{KL}(p, q)$ is not symmetric.
 This is by design, and indeed is important.
 The interpretation is that if you use a unusual , low entropy distribution to approximate a usual one, you will be more surprised than if you used a high entropy, many choices one to approximate an unusual one.
 An example from McElreath provides some intuition: if you went to Mars from Earth you would be less suprised than  the other way: Martians have only seen very dry..we've seen it all.

 A corollary here is that if we use a high entropy distribution to aproximate the true one, we will incur lesser error.